JRJ Grant

 John R. Justice (JRJ) Student Loan Repayment Program

-For Prosecutors and Public Defenders - Applications Due June 13th!
+For Prosecutors and Public Defenders - Application Deadline: TO BE DETERMINED

 The Department of Indigent Defense Services (DIDS) is excited to announce that DIDS has been designated by the U.S. Department of Justice to award and disburse loan repayment assistance through the JRJ Loan Repayment Program.
 The State of Nevada will provide grant funding to eligible full-time public defenders and prosecutors (including tribal government) who have outstanding qualifying federal student loans, not to exceed $10,000.00 per applicant.